 Rachel sighs and follows her, anticipation licking over her skin.
 She's lost count how long it's been since the last time; she doesn't need to be here, but someone needs to control Quinn and plus, she's a bit hungry.

 Two hulking men raise their eyes as Quinn passes by them and she rolls her eyes, sidestepping them carefully as their gazes linger on her friend.
 She warns the blonde about them though, the one on the right has an affinity for choking women.
-While she's sure Quinn would be able to handle them, it's best to not tempt fate.
+While she's sure Quinn would be able to handle them, it was best to not tempt fate.

 After claiming a beer from the bar, she walks to the nearest wall and closes her eyes, letting the energy pulsate around her.
 Someone presses in close behind her and her eyes slide open.
 A tall, svelte brunette brushes past her, winking as she does.
 She's twisting and turning her body on the dance floor, eyes glued to Rachel and beckoning her towards her.

-Tiffany, a second year Biology major, twirls her body to the beat of the music and when Rachel calls out to her, she moves lithely toward her, backing the shorter girl onto the wall and presses her lips to hers.
+Tiffany, a second year Biology major, twirls her body to the beat of the music and when Rachel calls out to her, she moves lithely toward her, backing the shorter girl onto the wall and pressing her lips to hers.

 It's more of the usual, and Rachel fights to block out the running commentary the other woman has going on in her mind.
 She pushes her tongue into her mouth, pinching Tiffany's nipples and she can smell the woman's arousal as her body goes slack, her essence seeming into her.
 Wiping her mouth, she steps away from the brunette, pushing her so she's slouched against the wall, sighing contentedly.